 Viewing Gravity and Lateral Lines Blocked Line

-Wastewater Collections Pump Station crew (field crew) are responsible for the operation and general maintenance of over 800 lift stations in Collier County.
-The County is divided into North and South sections with nine Technicians in each section.
-The Technicians make repairs on force mains, gravity lines and service laterals.
-The field crew spend much of their time performing maintenance in the lift stations to keep them in excellent mechanical working order, thereby preventing any situation which might cause an overflow and ground contamination.
+Wastewater Collections Pump Station crew (field crew) are responsible for the operation and general maintenance of over 880 pump stations in Collier County.
+The County is divided into North and South sections with where technicians make repairs on force mains, gravity lines and service laterals.
+The field crew spend much of their time performing maintenance in the pump stations to keep them in excellent mechanical working order, thereby preventing any situation which might cause an overflow and ground contamination.
 All gravity lines in the County flow to a lift station, which, in turn, pumps either to another lift station or to the respective Water Reclamation Facility.

 A lift station consists of three main components:

 - A wet well - usually 15+ ft. in depth and 8ft. in diameter - that houses two submersible pumps (there are some stations with up to 5 submersibles) of varying horsepower, discharging piping and floats that operate the pumps and keep a set level in the well.

 - A dry well that houses the piping and valves that prevent back flow in the station, and camlock connection used to bypass the submersibles in an emergency situation.